 About Us

-The National Centre of Implementation Science (NCOIS) brings together researchers and end-user organisations including experts from Australia, as well as internationally to optimise methods in implementation and research translation in chronic disease prevention within community settings.
+The National Centre of Implementation Science (NCOIS) has brought together researchers and end-user organisations including experts from Australia, as well as internationally to optimise methods in implementation and research translation in chronic disease prevention within community settings.

-NCOIS focuses on prevention strategies related to diet, physical activity, weight status, tobacco and alcohol, in community settings, such as early childhood education and care, schools, sporting clubs and workplaces.
+NCOIS has focused on prevention strategies related to diet, physical activity, weight status, tobacco and alcohol, in community settings, such as early childhood education and care, schools, sporting clubs and workplaces.

 Our Mission

-Our mission is to work collaboratively with our partners towards achieving our vision: to improve the preventive health system to keep people chronic disease free for longer.
+Our mission has been to work collaboratively with our partners towards achieving our vision: to improve the preventive health system to keep people chronic disease free for longer.

-To do this we: undertake research, build research capacity, foster partnerships, and utilise knowledge translation strategies to provide better evidence aligned to the needs of public health decision makers more quickly.
+To do this we have: undertaken research, built research capacity, fostered partnerships, and utilised knowledge translation strategies to provide better evidence aligned to the needs of public health decision makers more quickly.

-Our research transfer strategy is shaped by the knowledge translation research we conduct and insights from evaluating strategies within our centre.
+Our research transfer strategy has been shaped by the knowledge translation research we conduct and insights from evaluating strategies within our centre.
 These efforts have resulted in an average of 0.6 policy mentions per publication, with 37% of our publications ranked among the top 10% most cited worldwide (Altmetric 2024).

-Our approach will prevent chronic disease by enabling the timely selection and implementation of the most impactful interventions best suited to local contexts.
+Our approach has contributed to the prevention of chronic disease by enabling the timely selection and implementation of the most impactful interventions best suited to local contexts.

-• We will seek to reduce inequities in the chronic disease burden experienced by vulnerable persons and communities through the research we conduct, the partnerships we form and the capacity building opportunities we provide.
+• We have sought to reduce inequities in the chronic disease burden experienced by vulnerable persons and communities through the research we conduct, the partnerships we have formed and the capacity building opportunities we provided.

-• We will invest in activities that support equity focused research including through our governance, consultations, capacity building and workforce.
+• We have invested in activities that support equity focused research including through our governance, consultations, capacity building and workforce.

 What Is The Chronic Disease Evidence-Practice Gap?